helium/HIP/0138-return-to-hnt.md

 1. Discontinue HNT emissions to HST holders, and emit all HNT towards network participants directly based on the Utility Score rather than towards the IOT and MOBILE treasuries.
 2. Discontinue IOT and MOBILE emissions, subject to veIOT and veMOBILE votes, and reward participants directly in HNT based on the Utility Score, subject to a veHNT vote.
-3. Revoke the remaining 18.2B MOBILE currently in the MOBILE Operations Fund, and request that Helium Foundation burn them.
+3. Revoke the remaining 18.2B MOBILE currently in the MOBILE Operations Fund, and request that Helium Foundation burn these tokens.
 4. Recognize the 4.2 million unissued HNT from Helium L1 after [HIP-20][hip-20] and issue them in two ways:
    1. Establish a new 1.3M HNT MOBILE Growth Fund to fund future development of the MOBILE network, to be administered by Helium Foundation.
    2. Emit the remaining 2.9M HNT directly into the MOBILE treasury on an epochal basis until the next halvening (2025-08-01).

 The existing IOT and MOBILE treasuries remain operational and subject to veHNT governance.
 Holders of subnetwork tokens may continue to hold them, or may exchange them for HNT at any time through the treasuries.
 The exchange rate of the MOBILE treasury will continue to improve until the halvening due to the ongoing HNT emissions defined in 4-2 above.

 The distribution schedule within each subnetwork remains under the control of subnetwork governance, and is unchanged by this proposal.
 All subnetwork rewards including veHNT delegations are now distributed in HNT.